STLCC - Forest Park

 Matthew Isaacson, Sponsor

-The club is committed to the enhancement of the ceramic arts programs at St. Louis Community College-Forest Park as well as increase student interest and participation in the ceramic arts program and to enrich the classroom learning experience.
+The Clay Club is committed to the enhancement of the ceramic arts programs at St. Louis Community College-Forest Park and aims to enrich classroom learning experience.

 Our mission as the Creative Team is to help great ideas and projects become tangible solutions to everyday problems.